-The assignment to pregnenolone or placebo will be done by random selection, which means that it will be decided by the luck of the draw, and not selected deliberately because of any special characteristics or problems you have.
+The assignment to pregnenolone doses or placebo will be done by random selection, which means that it will be decided by the "chance" of the draw, and not selected deliberately because of any special characteristics or problems you have.
 After taking the first dose of study medication, we will check your pulse, blood pressure and other physical and psychological symptoms.
-If you have any side effects from taking pregnenolone, you will meet with the research nurse or doctor who will check your symptoms.
+If you have any side effects from the study drugs, you will meet with the research nurse or doctor who will check your symptoms.